abhay502/socialmedia_in_MERN_stack/README.md

  For users who are looking to contribute, I'm planning to possibly create a separate branch for community contributions and additional features as well as for improvements and fixes.

-I haven't decided on the exact workflow I'll be using yet.
-But we'll get it out there soon!
+I haven't decided on the exact workflow 🦆 I'll be using yet.
+But we'll get it out there soon!🙏🙏